 • Faulty Ignition System: Modern furnaces often use electronic ignition systems.
 If this system fails, your furnace won’t ignite, and you’ll be left with cold air.

-• Lack of Maintenance: Neglecting regular furnace maintenance can lead to various problems, including cold air issues.
-Dust and debris can accumulate, affecting performance.
+• Lack of HVAC Maintenance: Neglecting regular furnace, heat pump, and air conditioner maintenance services from HVAC companies can lead to various problems, including cold air issues.
+Dust and debris can accumulate, affecting performance and your energy bills.

 Furnace Troubleshooting Tips

-Before you call on a professional, you can try these troubleshooting steps to see if they fix the issue:
+Before you call our local HVAC company for HVAC services, you can try these troubleshooting steps to see if they fix the HVAC issues with your heating and cooling system:

 • Check the Thermostat: While this may seem obvious, check your thermostat and make sure it’s set correctly.
-Ensure the unit is set to “heat” and at the desired temperature.
+Ensure the unit is set to heat and not air conditioning, and at the desired temperature.

-• Inspect the Air Filter: Every 1-2 months, you should replace your air filter to keep the system running correctly.
+• Inspect the Air Filter: Every 1-2 months, you should replace your air filter to keep the HVAC system running correctly and maintain its energy efficiency.
 Inspect the air filter and, if it appears to be clogged, replace it.
 This may fix the issue.

-• Verify the Pilot Light: If you have a gas furnace, check if the pilot light is lit.
-If the light is not on, be sure to contact a professional.
+• Verify the Pilot Light: If you have an older gas furnace, check if the pilot light is lit.
+If the light is not on, be sure to contact our NATE-certified HVAC technicians.
 Attempting to repair gas-related problems without expertise can be dangerous.

-• Reset the Furnace: Turn off the furnace for a few minutes and then turn it back on to reset it.
-If this does not help, reach out to a professional.
+• Reset the Furnace: Turn your heating system off for a few minutes and then turn it back on to reset it.
+If this does not help, reach out to us for residential heating services.

 • Inspect Vents: Ensure all vents are open and unobstructed.
-If a room’s vents are blocked or closed, it can disrupt the airflow, causing imbalances in temperature and making certain rooms feel colder than others.
+If a room’s vents are blocked or closed, it can disrupt the airflow from the air ducts into your living spaces, causing imbalances in temperature and cold spots in certain rooms.

-If you’ve tried to troubleshoot the issue on your own but haven’t been able to solve the problem, turn to the professionals.
-HVAC technicians will provide your furnace with a thorough inspection to determine the cause of the cool air and recommend the necessary repairs.
+If you’ve tried to troubleshoot the issue on your own but haven’t been able to solve the problem, turn to the professionals at Rusk for furnace repair services, your local heating and air conditioning company.
+Our NATE-certified technicians perform a thorough inspection of your heating system to determine the cause of the cool air and recommend the necessary repairs.

-The most common solutions to a furnace blowing cold air include:
+The most common repairs for a furnace blowing cold air include:

 • Ignition System Repair